Dancing at Lughnasa: Productions

+A joint production between Sheffield Theatres and The Royal Exchange Theatre Manchester.
+Featuring: Martha Dunlea as Christina, Kwaku Fortune as Michael, Frank Laverty as Jack, Rachel O'Connell as Rose, Siobhan O'Kelly as Margaret, Laura Pyper as Agnes, Natalie Radmall-Quirke as Kate and Marcus Rutherford as Gerry.
+Directed by Elizabeth Newman.

 Film adaptation

 Dancing at Lughnasa was adapted for a 1998 film of the same name starring Meryl Streep as Kate Mundy and directed by Pat O'Connor.
 Brid Brennan won an Irish Film and Television Award for Best Actor in a Female Role.

 LIFF

 The first Lughnasa International Friel Festival (LIFF) occurred in August 2015.
 Dancing at Lughnasa, in the year of its 25th anniversary, was chosen as its signature production.